I hate exercising. The thought of setting aside 30 minutes of my time for working out is boring.

 Human beings are contralateral – the left side controls the right and the right the left.
 When under stress, we are unable to process our emotions because we end up being stuck in our emotional right brain.
 Our left brain is locked out.
 In order to clear our minds, we need to reset the connection between the two hemispheres.

 Crawling reprograms our nervous system, enhances focus and attention, and calms us.

 Crawling is a full-body workout.
 It uses nearly all the muscles of the body without putting unnecessary stress on any particular muscle group.

 Crawling helps activate important myofascial slings.
 These complex connections are made up of muscles, fascia, tendons, and ligaments.
 They work as a biotensegrity unit to create stability and movement.
 Thus improving s spinal flexibility, increases shoulder strength, and hip fluidity.

 Furthermore, it helps develops our core – I find it better than planks.
 A stronger core means improved reflexive strength.

 Our ability to respond to challenges effortlessly and quickly automatically improves our self-esteem.
 The feeling of being in control, the essence of our solar plexus chakra, the seat of our personal power.
 No longer do we feel the need to crawl under the covers.

-We can crawl our way to our core selves.
-We are the masters of our destiny.
+If we can crawl our way to our core selves we can become the masters of our destiny.

 I prefer the bear crawl however you can choose from 21 Different Crawling Variations

-Practically, all of our mind-body systems depend on integration and connectivity – the right to left and vice-versa.
+Practically, all of our mind-body systems depend on integration and connectivity – right to left and vice-versa.
 Crawling is the easiest and the best way to achieve this.
 It is like a reset switch that brings the mind and body back to equilibrium.
 Besides, it is a full-body cardio exercise that deeply relaxes the mind.
 A relaxed mind means a relaxed body.
 What more do we need from our exercise regime?